Students from any PLTW school may apply for RIT college credit for five of the PLTW courses:

 - Civil Engineering and Architecture

-RIT requires that these students receive at least a 6 stanine score on the year-end exam (6=C; 7=B; 8 and 9 = A).
+RIT requires that these students receive at least a 6 stanine score on the year-end exam (6=C; 7=B; 8 and 9 = A), and have a class average of 85% or higher.
 For the students meeting these criteria, RIT awards three semester credits for each of the five courses.
 The cost of tuition is $225 per course.

 RIT's academic departments evaluate the acceptability of those credits in the same manner in which they evaluate and confer transfer credits.
 Applying for and receiving RIT credits for PLTW courses does not guarantee that those credits will be accepted in individual academic programs at RIT.
 All RIT colleges should be able to accept up to three PLTW courses as ‘free electives’ in addition to any they might accept as direct course replacements.

 When secondary school students receive RIT college credit for PLTW courses, a transcript is developed for them.
 This transcript shows the RIT-equivalent course name and number.
 If a former-PLTW student enters RIT, the letter grade he/she received for the high school course is counted towards his/her GPA.
 If the student attends another university, the three credits are usually transferred in with no letter grade.

 Since these students are receiving college credit for college-level work, there are certain rules that must be followed by every PLTW-certified school to ensure the integrity of the exam and process:

 - Students must take the exam immediately at the conclusion of the course.